suvarnashukla1/Whac-A-Mole/README.md

 - 🕹️ Classic whac-a-mole gameplay
 - 📱 Fully responsive design for all screen sizes
-- 🔁 Replayability with reset and replay options
+- 🔁 Replayability with reset and replay options and score counting.
 - 🎨 Simple and clean UI with animations

 ## 🛠️ Tech Stack